 Astrological note: A dream of the interview process often comes during harmonious transits of Mars through your 10th or 3rd house, during its conjunction with Mercury, and in periods of Mercury in fire signs.
 Aries, Geminis, and Sagittarians recognize this dream with particular accuracy.
 If Mars is now touching your Mercury — the Warrior defends your voice, and the dream conveys this through a dialogue in which you find words where you did not find them before.

-You dream that at the end they say “no”: they do not take you, do not choose, turn you down.
-In the body — a heavy blow: I was not chosen.
+You dream that at the end they say “no”: they do not take you, they do not choose you, they turn you down.
+A heavy blow lands in the body: I was not chosen.

 Ask yourself: “What rejection — real or imagined — lives in me right now, and which part of myself is most important not to devalue after it, not to write off as ‘bad news’?”